“What the %!#& Have I Done to Myself?”: Why Cursing during the Storytelling Process Is Perfectly Normal

 But looking back, you can see the growth between the person you were when you started the journey and the person you have become.
 Someone who stood in the face of fear, doubt, and uncertainty and kept going anyway.
 Someone who wrote down their story with every intention of sharing it with someone else.
 (Even if, as in my case, that someone is your mom.)
 Someone who met their challenge, took a nap, cried, and cursed until the sun came out.

 What I’ve discovered through shepherding countless storytellers—and through writing down my story myself—is that telling your story, wrestling with it, and surrendering to it truly is the reward.
 Because telling your story is its own adventure full of scary, painful, and challenging moments.
 Yet once you do it, you can never look at yourself in the same way.
 A transformation occurs in wrestling with your story.
 You are forever changed as a person who stepped into a messy experience and overcame the obstacles that arose—no matter what.
 You are the hero of your own narrative.

 As our dear storyteller above said, you are “a bird without a cage.”
 This person might have also said, “It’s good to cuss at times!”
 And in this case, can we argue?

 We’ve all been there, wondering what on God’s green earth we were doing, staring at our life’s story, and resolving to step into the unknown anyway.
-Which brings me back to my own book, that cold cup of tea, and the feeling of needing to take a nap, cry, wonder, and wrestle some more.
+Which brings me back to my own story, that cold cup of tea, and the feeling of needing to take a nap, cry, wonder, and wrestle some more.
 And knowing that—despite this very real feeling—I am not alone.
 Like so many storytellers before me, I am exactly where I am meant to be.